-Following on from part one yesterday, part two of our ORIGINS interview with Seamus Haji examines the London-born house producer’s A&R work, how he developed the Big Love label, and how a well-timed cover of Last Night A DJ Saved My Life helped take his career to the next level.
+Following on from part one yesterday, part two of our ORIGINALS interview with Seamus Haji examines the London-born house producer’s A&R work, how he developed the Big Love label, and how a well-timed cover of Last Night A DJ Saved My Life helped take his career to the next level.

 Next up for Seamus is a new single, Give You Love, released 8 February, which is a return to his disco roots – check it out by clicking here.